 An adjudicator should not unnecessarily prolong an interview, but should conclude it when all necessary information has been elicited.
-The subject(s) should be thanked for cooperating and providing information.
+The person(s) being interviewed(s) should be thanked for cooperating and providing information.

 On some occasions it may be necessary to terminate an interview even though all essential information has not been elicited; however, termination should be avoided whenever possible.
 Termination may be necessary in the following situations, which are not intended to be exclusive: